akaliutau/aethelgard2/README.md

 | google/embeddinggemma-300m | https://huggingface.co/google/embeddinggemma-300m |
 | google/medsiglip-448       | https://huggingface.co/google/medsiglip-448       |

-If already deployed remote worker is used, then this does not need a local Hugging Face token.
+If already deployed remote worker is used, no additional settings are needed.

 ---

 ## 🧪 Run the One-Record Demo

-Create a clean copy:
+How to play with local vault:

 ```bash
 cd demo